-This serial heritage site consists of 33 belfries scattered across both regions of Belgium and 23 in Northern France.
+This serial heritage site, Belfries of Belgium and France, consists of 33 belfries scattered across both regions of Belgium and 23 in Northern France.
 Once you are in the right town finding the belfry is piece of cake really.
 Just look for the tallest old structure.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.